neverfap-deluxe/nfd-api/content/practices/DONE--COM--P--slow-it-down.md

 {{< hr4 "Which is why people inevitably relapse." >}}

+Because at that point, they've already lost control.

-What you will learn by practicing <u>Slow it down</u> is how to slow your mind down on a regular basis.
+By practicing <u>Slow it down</u> you will learn how to slow own your mind on a regular basis.

+In order to demonstrate control over your mind, and create those neural connections in your brain.

-As well as understand how to become more calm and relaxed as a person, while also exposing how futile and self-destructive letting our thoughts control us really is.
+In addition, to understand how to become more calm and collected as a person, while also exposing the futility and self-destructiveness of letting our thoughts control us.

 {{< hr2 "Instructions" >}}